drbig/snb/README.md

 - Works with multi-byte encodings (including Unicode)
 - Editing wide-char (e.g. Japanese) languages doesn't work yet, but browsing should
 - Keyboard driven 'content oriented' UI
-- Configuration by editing an include file
 - The produced binary is all that is needed
 - Ncursesw is the only runtime dependency
 - Provides a rudimentary undo function
-- Now you can both cross-out and highlight entries
+- You can both cross-out and highlight entries
+- Configuration by editing an include file
 - Column mode, background color, highlight attributes and locale can be configured and/or overridden on command line
+- Customizable key bindings

-*STATUS:* **Stable**
+*STATUS:* **Stable** - should build cleanly on: Linux, FreeBSD, OS X.

 There is a [AUR package](https://aur.archlinux.org/packages/snb-git/) for snb - thanks to Celti!